Interview with founders Emily & Jonathan

 A few years ago, our family moved back to Surrey from California, where Jonathan had been working for a digital health start-up company.
 We needed a lot of new bedding, duvets, pillows and bed linen.
-It had to be amazing quality to give us the best night’s sleep, and it had to be hypoallergenic too, as Emily is allergic to dust mites.
+It had to be amazing quality to give us the best night’s sleep, and it had to be suitable for dust mite allergy sufferers too, as Emily is allergic to dust mites.
 We thought it would be pretty straightforward.

 OUR MISSION: IN SEARCH OF THE PERFECT BEDDING